Samasaur1/homebrew-core/README.md

 | `sha256` | The SHA256 checksum for the tarball.
 Obtain it by running `shasum -a 256 tarname-1.0.0.tar` |
 | `version` | The version of the formula |

+### Alternative Method
+1. Create a tarball using `tar -cvf tarname-1.0.0.tar /path/to/executable`
+2. Publish the tarball in the appropriate GitHub release and note the URL
+3. Run `brew create URL --tap Samasaur1/core`

 ## Updating a formula
 Simply replace the `url`, `sha256`, and `version` attributes with the correct ones. **Don't worry about overwriting the formula, that's what you are supposed to do.**